Hidden service descriptors: encryption format

 encryption scheme described in this section.

-If client authorization is disabled, the value here should be "x25519".
+If restricted discovery is disabled, the value here should be "x25519".

 "desc-auth-ephemeral-key" SP KP_hs_desc_ephem NL